LemesoftNostalgic/sprint-o-matic/README.md

 If you have an excellent map you wish to be included, but have no time or skills to create the terrain description, please propose it via sprint-o-matic at gmail com anyway.
 I can create a couple of terrain images myself as a pro-bono effort to get things rolling.
+A good map for Sprint-O-Matic is one that has enough fences and other obstacles to pose a challenge.
+Also slow green terrain is good but not mandatory.

 ## Software developent and license